entigolabs/platform-apis/docs/docs/guides/create-a-postgresql-instance.md

 Security group and security group rules which allow access to the PostgreSQLInstance from pods are created automatically.

-Password and username are stored in AWS Secrets Manager secret and Kubernetes secret.
+Connection details are stored in a Kubernetes secret `<.metadata.name>-dbadmin` and AWS Secrets Manager secret.

 ```yaml
 # Example PostgreSQLInstance